atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/show-tables-in-postgres.md

 reading_time:

 ---
 Data School wants a comprehensive post to help people show their tables in Postgres.
-Please use stack overflow to understand the many variations but map the answers to Postgres: [https://stackoverflow.com/questions/769683/show-tables-in-postgresql](https://stackoverflow.com/questions/769683/show-tables-in-postgresql "https://stackoverflow.com/questions/769683/show-tables-in-postgresql")
+Please use stack overflow to understand the variations: [https://stackoverflow.com/questions/769683/show-tables-in-postgresql](https://stackoverflow.com/questions/769683/show-tables-in-postgresql "https://stackoverflow.com/questions/769683/show-tables-in-postgresql")

 The structure of the post should be